 Other Commercial Services

-United Structural Systems is proud to offer a variety of commercial services to our clients in and around Lexington, Charleston, and Cincinnati.
+United Structural Systems is proud to offer a variety of commercial concrete repair services to our clients in and around Charleston, Lexington, and Cincinnati.

 Helical Slab Repair Brackets